 Why We Are Distracted By Our Phones

-Desiring to feel connected to other adults.
+Because we desire to feel connected to other adults.

 God designed us for community.
 Being connected to others is a good thing!
 But it can become so easy to try and stay connected on social-media that we disconnect from our children.
 And, although being connected online can be good, it can’t be a substitute for personal connection—the kind you get from seeing one another face-to-face.

-Believing we are more productive.
+Because we believe we are being more productive.

 There’s a myth about productivity.
 Somehow we have bought into the lie that multi-tasking means we are being more productive.
 But the truth is, it makes us less productive.
 Sure, as moms there are times we simply don’t have a choice.
 We might be making supper, the baby is crying, and then someone rings the door bell.
 But often we choose to multi-task, thinking we are getting more things done.